 Wear comfortable pants instead of shorts (to prevent ticks bites) and shirts that fit the weather.
-Comfortable shoes, running shoes, or hiking boots are essentail as would light clothing in layers (depending upon the weather).
+Comfortable running shoes or hiking boots are essential as would lighter clothing in layers (depending on the weather).
 Bring a light poncho just in case of rain.
-Wear a wide brim for sun protection.
+Wear a wide brim hat for sun protection.

 Get age and size appropriate backpacks that fit each hiker comfortably.
-Let young children fill their adventure pack with a bug catcher, magnifying glass, binoculars, a camera, a map and compass, whistle, or flashlight.
-Let your little adventurer take ownership and pack a few items of his own; even if it’s not hiking related.
+Let young children fill their adventure pack with a bug catcher, magnifying glass, binoculars, a camera, a map and compass, safety whistle, or flashlight.
+Let your younger adventurer take ownership and pack a few items of his own; even if it’s not hiking related.
 Your backpack should include essentials such as water, snacks, wet naps, sunscreen, bug spray, and a small first-aid kit.

 Be Respectful of Nature

-Much has been said about the importance of preserving nature and all living things.
-Teach your children about nature and animals who inhabit our planet and the need to preserve them for their generation as well as the generation to come.
+Much is said about the importance of preserving nature and all living things.
+Teach your children about nature and animals who inhabit our planet and the need to preserve them for their generation as well as generation to come.
 Help kids remember to stay on designated trails and to not mar and mark areas which are to be left in their natural state.
 Do not disturb animal habitats.
 Dispose of garbage properly or bring it home.

-No matter how hard you try to get hurt, someone will surely get a small cut or scrape, so be sure to carry along a small first-aid kit with a few bandages and antiseptic.
-Also review this list of Trail Safety with your kids.
+No matter how hard you try not to get hurt, someone will surely get a small cut or scrape, so be sure to carry along a small first-aid kit with a few bandages and antiseptic.